daviskregers/notes/AWS/CLI/AWS CLI on EC2.md

 ## The right way

 - [[IAM Role]] can be attached to [[AWS EC2]] Instances
-- IAM Roles can come with a policy authorizing exactly what the ec2 instance should be able to do
+- IAM Roles can come with a policy authorising exactly what the [[AWS EC2]] instance should be able to do
-- EC2 Instances can then use these profiles automatically without any additional confurations
+- [[AWS EC2]] Instances can then use these profiles automatically without any additional configuration
 - *This is the best practice on AWS and you should 100% do this.*

 In order to do this, we go to `IAM` service and create a new role, attach it to an EC2 service, attach policies that we need.